 You can sense how they appreciate each other.
 They freely accept their differences.
 They both are confident, responsible and believe in trust.
 They simply allow each other to be their own person.
 In my eyes, that’s the key….to the front door (if you want in).

 Keys to the Front and to the Back Door

 And to answer the question regarding how to handle “emotional outbursts” rests in changing your mind.
 Choose to judge the situation or circumstance in exactly the opposite direction.
 The key to the back door (if you want out) is to change the way you think and feel about yourself and others.
 It’ll work, trust me!

 Just be sure you’re not letting your feelings turn into facts….that will never happen.

 Always Keep Both Keys on Hand And DON’T LOSE EM!

 If a persons’ emotions are significantly part of your case, I can provide the person’s true story which explain to others how emotions are shaped by experiences and why emotions matter.
 I’ve had my share of emotional roller coasters and know how (and often why) emotions convey information and generate action.
-Would it be a good legal strategy to include what your client’s feelings are revealing?
+Would it be a good legal strategy to include what your client’s thoughts and feelings are revealing?

 Thank you for reading!
 Please let me know how I can help you help your clients.

 My professional rehabilitation counseling practice is focused on helping people participate in the world around them, particularly in their own world of work.